FREQUENTLY ASKED QUESTIONS

-Check-in time for the Lodge, Duplex Cabin and Lake House is 4 pm onwards.
-Check-out time is 11 am.
+Check-in time for the Lodge and Duplex Cabin 4 pm onwards.
+Check-out time is 10:30 am.
 The Check-In time for the RV campground is 12 am noon with Check-Out time at 11 am.
 Day Use/late check-out is subject to availability at a charge percentage of the daily rate.

 Are dogs allowed?

-Answer: Yes, with a $75 pet fee per stay in the Lodge, Duplex Cabin and Lake House.
+Answer: Yes, with a $75 pet fee per stay in the Lodge and Duplex Cabin.
 Pets are allowed in the RV Park at no charge.
 Now you don’t have to leave a member of your family behind when you stay on the water.
 Just be sure to let us know when booking your room so we can make sure your pet also has a good experience once you arrive.

 Does Bluewater have in-room kitchens?

-Answer: Yes, our Lodge, Lake House, and duplex Cabin accommodations make it easy for you to save on food while visiting the area by letting you prepare your own meals.
+Answer: Yes, our Lodge and duplex Cabin accommodations make it easy for you to save on food while visiting the area by letting you prepare your own meals.
 We’re also happy to recommend some of the excellent restaurants in the Dayton TN area.